Contact Center as a Service Market To Triple Growth Amid Concerns

 What Are the Emerging Technologies in the CCaaS Market_1499306735

-The following are some of the next-generation technologies CCaaS providers are expected to use in the coming years.
+The following are some next-generation technologies CCaaS providers are expected to use in the coming years.

 • Experience Communication as a Service (XCaaS) is a cloud communications platform that combines unified communications as a service (UCaaS) and CCaaS.
 Considered the next big disruptor in contact center technologies, XCaaS is likely to boost agent productivity to a higher level.

 • ML-based cybersecurity is expected to grow, enabling enterprises to better anticipate online attacks and protect their networks.
-Since the pandemic, cybercrimes have increased as more consumers use the internet to do business.
+Since the pandemic, cybercrime has increased as more consumers use the internet to do business.
 As such, more companies are investing in stronger cybersecurity systems.

 • Conversational AI drives and improves the conversational abilities of voice bots and chatbots.
 AI has advanced to the point that bots will soon be able to help consumers and human agents with more complicated issues and tasks.
 They will no longer be limited to simple duties and frequently asked questions (FAQs).